breatheco-de/exercise-collaborative-html-website/README.md

 # Making a website as a team (Git collabotation)

-Practice your skills in GIT while developing your porfolio website.
+Practice your skills in GIT while developing a typical website.

 Each student works on a different file, for a different part of the website and the most senior can work as Team Leader (for integration and deployment).
 The Html-Template-Engine library will take care of putting all the pieces together.